-If a bow’s draw length is longer than what is needed for a particular archer, less than adequate form can result.
+If a bow’s draw length is longer than needed for a particular archer, less than adequate form can result.

 This causes the bow arm to be drawn inward toward the bowstring, leaving it vulnerable to contact.

-When in doubt, always have your draw length checked by an experienced bow technician.
+Always have your draw length checked by an experienced bow technician when in doubt.

 Locate A Quality Armguard

-In the event that you are still plagued by string slap, the use of an armguard might prove necessary.
+If string slaps still plague you, the use of an armguard might prove necessary.

 Armguards shield the affected portion of an archer’s arm and safely deflect the bowstring.
-These products typically secure to an individual’s forearm by way of elastic straps.
+These products typically secure to an individual’s forearm through elastic straps.

 Armguards can be purchased in many sizes, shapes, and designs.
 This allows an archer to select the option that provides the level of coverage that best suits their needs.

-Depending upon where along the arm the bowstring is making contact, some individuals might require a lengthier armguard, while others might find favor in more compact ones.
+Depending on where the bowstring is making contact along the arm, some individuals might require a lengthier armguard, while others might favor more compact ones.

 Avoiding Injury Of Your Forearm

 Archery is an endeavor of enjoyment for all who take part in the sport.
-Painful string to forearm contact does little to prolong this enjoyment, instead, leading to pain and aggravation while shooting on the range.
+Painful string-to-forearm contact does little to prolong this enjoyment, leading to pain and aggravation while shooting on the range.

-However, by being mindful of your grip, keeping your bow arm in a flexed position, and ensuring that your draw length is set correctly, you can minimize the occurrence of such issues.
+However, you can minimize such issues by being mindful of your grip, keeping your bow arm in a flexed position, and ensuring that your draw length is set correctly.

-If string hits still persist, the purchase of an armguard will have you back to pain-free shooting once more.
-It might even be a great idea to take a look at one of the best archery chest guards here.
+If string hits persist, purchasing an armguard will have you back to pain-free shooting once more.
+It might be a great idea to look at one of the best archery chest guards here.